creolab/laravel-modules/readme.md

 Note that every module has a **"module.json"** file, in which you can enable/disable the module.
 I plan on adding more meta data to these module definitions, but I need feedback as to what to put in there.
 The first thing will probably be some kind of a bootstrap class.

+One of the available option is the order in which the modules are loaded.
+This can be done simply by adding the following to your modules.json file:

+    "order": 5

+The order defaults to 0, so keep that in mind if you don't define it.

 For now take a look at the example implementation, and please provide feedback ;)

 [https://github.com/bstrahija/laravel-modules-example](https://github.com/bstrahija/laravel-modules-example)